joevbruno/react-training/Intro.md

 Notice how we have a tendency to pass arguments or props *down*, but events will actually call functions that were passed down, effectively causing things to travel back *up* to their original point of origin and context.

-Congratulations, you now know about 80% of React even though you haven't written any yet!
-Here's a high level summary:
+So to recap, here's more or less what we've covered:

 + *Component:* a function or class that takes props as input and returns the elements as output
 + *Props:* immutable attributes or arguments passed to a React component
 + *State:* mutable attributes or values available to the React component.
 + *`render`:* the fundamental method of a React component, which will return a string of html.
-Every React component must have one, and it cannot return undefined or null.
+Every React component must have one, and it cannot return undefined.

+Congratulations, you now know about 80% of React even though you haven't written any yet!

-So here's the other 20% we haven't really talked about:
+Here's the other 20% we haven't really talked about:

 1. Lifecycle methods.
 Every *component* (which is just a function) in React has a lifecylce.
 You can do stuff initially.
 You can do stuff when the component mounts.
 You can do stuff when the component updates.
 You can do stuff right before the component is destroyed.
 They are just hooks into different stages of the component's life.
 One of these method's - the most important, and the only one that is required is called `render`, and it works exactly like the examples above.
+Here's a few:

++ `constructor`
++ `componentWillMount`
++ `render`
++ `componentDidMount`
++ `componentWillReceiveProps`
++ `componentDidUpdate`
++ `shouldComponentUpdate`
++ `setState`
++ `componentWillUnmount`

+The name of the method pretty well communicates its purpose.

-2. There is this thing called refs in React.
+2. There is this thing called [refs](https://facebook.github.io/react/docs/refs-and-the-dom.html) in React.
 You won't use them often, but they serve as a hook to grab the actual DOM.
 In general, you don't want to do this.
 React is all about the *virtual DOM*.
 In other words, in creates an in-memory copy of the DOM, runs a diff algorithm comparing the actual DOM to the in-memory copy, and updates the real DOM behind the scenes in the most optimized and optimistic fashion possible.
 Directly manipulating the DOM is expensive.
 Ultimately, React has to use the same underlying DOM APIs as any other framework to do this;
 thus, in a small app, it is often more performant to directly manipulate the DOM; however, at scale, particularly in cases will large number of repeating component structures, such as lists, rows, or cards, React's virtual DOM shows it's true benefits.
+Also note, you can only grab the actual DOM using a ref at certain times and in certain places, such as in `componentDidMount` or in an event handler.

 If you want to keep learning more React without React, you can check out this [tutorial](https://medium.com/javascript-inside/learn-the-concepts-part-1-418952d968cb#.k4ww3ymln)